Inpatient Overflow Management with Proximal Policy Optimization

 \subsection{Batching Setup and Other Implementation Details}

 In the general atomic decision process, each of the atomic actions sequentially depends on the atomic states as illustrated in Figure~\ref{fig:sub MDP}.
-We propose a batching setup to simplify this process, which uses the same initial state $s=s^1$ for all atomic actions in a batch.
+We find that decision ordering has limited impact on overall performance; see Appendix~\ref{sub-app: order}.
+Motivated by this observation, we propose a batching setup to simplify the decision process, which uses the same initial state $s=s^1$ for all atomic actions in a batch.
 Specifically, given $s$ and a chosen customer class order $\boldsymbol{\sigma}(s)$, the probability of conducting atomic action sequence $\textbf{a}$ becomes $\prod_{n=1}^{q}\kappa(a^n|s,\sigma^n(s))$.
 In other words, during this batch, since the input state $s$ no longer changes, we prescribe atomic actions to the customers from the same class $i$ following the same distribution $\kappa(\cdot|s,i)$.
 Under the assumption that any system-level action $f$ satisfying $\sum_j f_{i,j} = q_i, \forall i$ is feasible, we have the following lemma. \begin{lemma} Under the batching setup, for a given system-level state $s$ and any pre-determined rule for choosing customer order $\boldsymbol{\sigma}(s)$, the probability of taking action $f$ follows a multinomial distribution that is independent of the order $\boldsymbol{\sigma}(s)$, i.e.,

 \end{lemma} \begin{proof}{Proof. } From~\eqref{equ: system-level probability of atomic action policy}, we have that